block-open-source/goose/docs/plugins/cli.md

 Starts a new Goose session.

-If you want to enable locally hosted Langfuse tracing, pass the --tracing flag after starting your local Langfuse server as outlined in the [Contributing Guide]'s [contributing] Development guidelines.
+If you want to enable locally hosted Langfuse tracing, pass the --tracing flag after starting your local Langfuse server as outlined in the [Contributing Guide's][contributing] Development guidelines.

 #### `resume`